-- 1. Find the project exempt from CEQA pursuant to CEQA Guidelines Sections 15305 and 15061 (b)(3). - 2.
-Introduce an Ordinance to Rezone 25 contiguous single family home lots from R-1 (Low Density Residential) to R-1/S (Low Density Residential/Single-Story). - 3.
-Introduce an Ordinance with modified boundaries to rezone fewer properties. - Deny the rezone.
+- Find the project exempt from CEQA pursuant to CEQA Guidelines Sections 15305 and 15061 (b)(3). - 2.
+Introduce an Ordinance (Attachment 6 of this report) to Rezone 25 contiguous single family home lots from R-1 (Low Density Residential) to R-1/S (Low Density Residential/Single-Story). - 3.
+Introduce an Ordinance with modified boundaries to rezone fewer properties. - 4.
+Deny the rezone.